 Surfshark VPN is great for streaming – it unblocks Netflix in the US, the UK, Canada, and Japan.
 It also allows torrenting, which is a big plus for Portugal residents looking for ways to circumvent the government’s ban on BitTorrent file sharing.

 There should be enough speed from 800+ servers and 50+ countries to reap the benefits that Surfshark brings.
 And we wouldn’t have this VPN on this list if it didn’t have servers in Portugal.
 Lastly, there are no limits on the number of devices and simultaneous connections with a single Surfshark account.

-The pros of Surfshark VPN far outweigh the lackluster self-help section or free trial absence, plus with a money back guarantee this flexible, you won’t go wrong even if you’re just trying it out.
+The pros of Surfshark VPN far outweigh the lackluster self-help section or the absence of a free trial for Windows.
+With a money-back guarantee this flexible, you won’t go wrong even if you’re just trying it out.

 3. NordVPN ‣